Ebury/chameleon/README.md

 #### Vue

-The single-file Vue components should not use scoped files as is not necessary since we follow BEM.
+The single-file Vue components should not use scoped styles as is not necessary since we follow BEM.

 #### BEM